ghga-de/milestones-docs/11-golden_quail/technical_specification.md

 - update resource
 - upsert resource (if resource exists, will update, otherwise will create)
 - delete resource by ID
-- find resources by matching one of their attributes to a specific value
+- find resources by a list of key/value pairs (i.e. a dictionary) where the keys are resource attributes and the values corrspond to attribute values

 Complex query operations will not be supported.
 Resources will be accepted and returned as pydantic models that encapsulate serialization and validation.